 Note: A prescription can be unmarked as Titration/Maintenance by invoking the same TM action on an already marked prescription.

+Patch PSO*7*545 adds a reminder to the TM function for Controlled Substances, indicating that the Rx cannot later be converted to a Maintenance Rx.
+The reminder states the following:

+NOTE: Marking this controlled substance Rx as a Titration prescription will prevent refills and renewals.

+You will not be able to convert the Rx to a maintenance prescription by the TR Hidden Action.

 There is also a new hidden action in the Patient Prescription Processing [PSO LM BACKDOOR ORDERS] option called TR (Convert Titration Rx).
 This action populates the MAINTENANCE DOSE RX (#45.2) field in the PRESCRIPTION File (#52).
 When a titration to maintenance prescription needs to be refilled so the patient can continue on the Maintenance Dose, this option allows users to create a new prescription with the maintenance dose only.
 The process works similar to copying an existing prescription; however, it can only be used on prescriptions with the following characteristics: